 Janeczko has for years been empowering entrepreneurs to unlock their potential and has been named by Business Insider and PitchBook as one of the most influential LGBTQ entrepreneurs for co-founding StartOut—a non-profit with the mission of growing and scaling LGBTQ-founded businesses globally.

-He is portfolio company CEO of Loeb.nyc, venture collective that increases a startup’s odds for success, and is an advisory board member of tech-led cultural intelligence agency sparks & honey, where he has worked alongside former PepsiCo CEO Indra Nooyi and many other visionary business leaders.
+He is portfolio company CEO of Loeb.nyc, a venture collective that increases a startup’s odds for success, and is an advisory board member of tech-led cultural intelligence agency sparks & honey, where he has worked alongside former PepsiCo CEO Indra Nooyi and many other visionary business leaders.

 Janeczko used to be involved in a number of other projects as well but recently decided to slim down his schedule to stay more focused.
 “Frankly, if you’re gonna do well at something, less is more.”